 The need for redrawing the entire screen arises when elements are animated by the use of Expression Blend’s FluidLayout behavior, for example.
 While being able to animate properties that do not per se allow smooth transitions (such as “Visibility”) it literally eats away performance.
 One drawing process in this demo application took up to 79 rects/s, which were changed in the process of an expanding navigation bar.
 If this animation is instead implemented by using the FluidLayout, which in turn installs a custom visual state manager, the entire window will be redrawn, resulting in the need for 231 rects/ s for the same animation.
 Keeping the application’s minimal requirements in mind, one can imagine the drastic performance loss, when used in a complex business application.
 Therefore, especially when it comes to animation, it is important to find a good balance between “a sexy UI” and reasonable performance.
-Additionally, the use of animation is also restricted by their contribution to the perceived comprehension of a User Interface, as described in our blog-article “Animations in User Interface Design: Essential Nutrient Instead of Eye Candy”.
+Additionally, the use of animation is also restricted by their contribution to the perceived comprehension of a User Interface.

 The second tool in the WPF Performance Suite provides the means to identify single UI Elements which cause significant performance bottlenecks.
 The Visual Profiler provides a tree view, which allows for easy exploring of the application’s visual tree.
 Elements, which have a negative impact on the performance, are colored in shades of red according to their consumption of resources.
 Darker tones of red naturally represent higher consumption of resources.